zacharygolba/skittles/README.md

 ## Usage

-Each macro provided by `skittles` can accept a string literal, an expression that evaluates to a string like value, or a format string with arguments as input.
+Each macro provided by `skittles` can accept a string literal or a format string with arguments as input.

 ```rust
 println!(